 WHAT YOU NEED TO KNOW:

 Spina bifida is a neural tube birth defect that prevents your child's vertebrae from forming correctly.
-The nerves in your child's spinal cord may be exposed, or form outside his vertebrae or skin.
-There are several types of spina bifida.
+The nerves in your child's spinal cord may be exposed, or form outside the vertebrae or skin.
+Spina bifida has several types.
 Each type may affect your child in a different way.
 Spina bifida may cause nerve or brain damage.
-These increase his risk for learning disabilities, fluid buildup in the brain, or seizures.
-He may have delays in his education, self-care, and social skills.
-He may need to use a wheelchair, cane, or crutches.
-He may also have problems controlling his bladder and bowels.
+These increase his or her risk for learning disabilities, fluid buildup in the brain, or seizures.
+He or she may have delays in education, self-care, and social skills.
+He or she may need to use a wheelchair, cane, or crutches.
+He or she may also have problems controlling his or her bladder and bowels.

 - Antiseizure medicine helps control and prevent seizures.

 - Give your child's medicine as directed.
 Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.